Stanley-Lima/Code_Benchmark_S3/README.md

 This experiment was developed under the PDCTI | DOCTORAL PLAN IN INFORMATION SCIENCES AND TECHNOLOGIES.
 The different lemmas, experimental results and analysis of the  different strategies for implementing Causal order and different benchmarks for performance comparison of these strategies, were submitted to Journal of parallel and distributed computing.
-See full article: `https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing/editorial-board` Modify to the direct link to the article when it is online.
+See full article: `https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing/editorial-board` modify for direct link when paper is online.